corchalybis/corchalybis/README.md

 - Portuguese, English and French.

 ### And about programming languages?
 Which ones have you some minimal mastery?
-- C and NASM assemblers.
+- C.

 ### Which programming languages and technologies are you learning?
-- Java, PHP, Pascal, Perl and all core technologies of web development.
+- Java, PHP, Pascal, Perl, NASM x86 Assembly and all core technologies of web development.

 ### Database?
 - MongoDB.